sarahki511/ui-kit/README.md

 This document will show the users how to use each components to make a unifed and accessible website.\
-Personal purpose of this project is to practice and showcase the study of React, scss, css, html storybook.
-Making each user interface into small components allow the components easy to manipulate and edit.
+Personal purpose of this project is to practice and showcase the study of React, scss, css, html, and storybook.
+Making each user interface into small components facilitates the process in making the website easy to manipulate and edit.

 ## Toolkit

 Everything that is on the screen is made up of small unified components.
-Starting from typograph to as big as a the entire web page, this ui kit allows the website to have a more unified look. \
+Starting from typography to as big as the entire web page, this ui kit allows the website to have a more unified look. \
  Since this is a personal project, there will be a lot of errors and much room to improve.
 Help me improve by sending me a feedback via